DunderGG/govid/README.md

 - **Professional Post-Processing**: Seamless integration with FFMPEG for high-quality encoding.
 - **Download Management**: Easily start, monitor, and cancel active downloads.
 - **Log Export**: Option to save download logs to `.txt` files for troubleshooting.

+## 📥 Download

+You can download the latest pre-compiled executables from the **[Releases Page](https://github.com/DunderGG/govid/releases/latest)**.

+1. Download the executable for your operating system.
+2. Ensure you have the [Prerequisites](#-prerequisites) installed, or download the bundled zip instead.
+3. Run the app and start downloading!

 ## 🚀 Getting Started